 Prairie Creek is a 14,000 acre sanctuary of old growth coast redwood set aside as a state park in the 1920s.
 Managed cooperatively by the National Park Service and California State Parks, it is 50 miles north of Eureka and 25 miles south of Crescent City on Newton B. Drury Scenic Parkway off Highway 101.
 Phone 707-464-6101 ext.
 5301.

-This small, new campground features accessible sites on hard packed dirt and gravel.
+Gold Bluffs Beach Campground: This small campground features accessible sites on hard packed dirt and gravel.
 Accessible combination restrooms with showers are available.

 This 2.2 mile trail starts at the park visitor center and uses a portion of the Prairie Creek Trail and Foothill Trail to create the accessible trail loop.
 Additional accessible trailhead parking and an accessible restroom are planned for the big tree parking area.
 The trail accesses spectacular old growth forest to include the big tree and pedestrian tunnels through downed old growth trees.

 A beach wheelchair is available for check-out at the Gold Bluffs Beach Campground kiosk.
 Phone (707) 601-4634 for more information.